Worksop: Healthcare

 Worksop is served by Bassetlaw District General Hospital, part of the Doncaster and Bassetlaw NHS Foundation Trust.
-Bassetlaw Hospital treats about 33,000 people each year, ad roughly 38,000 emergencies.
-Bassetlaw Hospital is one of the University of Sheffield teaching hospitals and medical school.
+Bassetlaw Hospital treats about 33,000 people each year, and roughly 38,000 emergencies.
+Bassetlaw Hospital is a teaching hospital for the University of Sheffield and Sheffield Medical School.

-Mental health services in Worksop are provided by Nottinghamshire Healthcare NHS Trust, which provide both in-patient and community services.
-Wards run by Nottinghamshire Healthcare provide training for medical students at the University of Nottingham.
+Mental health services in Worksop are provided by Nottinghamshire Healthcare NHS Trust, which provide local community services.
+In-patient services are provided in Mansfield and Nottingham.